sassoftware/viya4-iac-azure/docs/MULTI-AZ-CONFIG.md

 When an ANF zone failure occurs, follow these steps to recover:

-> **⚠️ CRITICAL**: Existing pods will NOT automatically reconnect after DNS update.
+> **CRITICAL**: Existing pods will NOT automatically reconnect after DNS update.
 Service restart is **MANDATORY**.
 NFS clients cache the resolved IP at mount time and do not re-resolve DNS until remounted.

 **1. Break Replication Peering (Make Replica Read-Write)**
 ```bash